 10 Toronto takes on the Big Mac

-Toronto loves the Big Mac so much that local burger joints, vegan breweries and Asian snack bars are all riffing on this classic dish.
+Toronto loves the Big Mac so much that local burger joints, vegan bars and seafood institutions are all riffing on this classic dish.
 While you can find the iconic combination of beef, special sauce, lettuce, cheese, pickles and onions on pizza and stuffed into baos, it's the double-decker burger version that really is the showstopper.

 Here's where to find an indie take on a Big Mac in Toronto.

 This beast of a burger is bigger and greasier than the classic from McDs.
-The High Priest is two beef patties topped with cheese, pickles, shred-uce, diced onions and secret sauce on a non-sesame seed bun and is available at their locations all over Toronto.
+The High Priest is two beef patties topped with cheese, pickles, shredded lettuce, diced onions and secret sauce on a non-sesame seed bun and is available at their locations all over Toronto.

-You won't find the Rudy Mac on their small menu but head to the cash at either their College or Duncan location and ask for one.
+You won't find the Rudy Mac on their small menu but when ordering from one of their four locations just ask for it by name.
 You'll be rewarded with a burger stacked with two beef patties, lettuce, cheese, pickles, onion, and then all slathered in Rudy sauce.

 The description for this burger is pretty much this song.
-It might be twice the price of the original, but The Big Chuck can be found at any three of the their locations and is made with fresh, hand-rolled patties
+It might be pricier than the original, but The Big Chuck can be found at any three of the their locations and is made with fresh, hand-rolled patties.

 Join the conversation Load comments